kqarryzada/TF2-NeoDefaults/README.md

 tells TF2 to always run this file when you start your game.

 ## Minimum Requirements
-The installer is currently only available for Windows systems that can run .NET 4.6.2 or later.
-This corresponds to Windows 7 and later.
-In the unlikely case that you don't have such a version installed, Windows will install it for you when you launch the program.
+The installer is currently only supported for systems that use Windows 8 or 10.

-## How To Install
+## Instructions (Windows only)
 1. Download the installer here (link to be provided at a later date).
+1. If you're using Windows 8, you may need to right-click the installer and select "Run as Administrator".
-2. Run the `.exe` file and walk through the setup.
+1. Launch the installer and walk through the setup.

 ## mastercomfig Support
 TF2 installs that use [mastercomfig](https://mastercomfig.com/) are supported by NeoDefaults.
 This